Generalizable Motion Planning via Operator Learning: Introduction

 \textbf{Operator learning.} The goal of operator learning is the design of models for approximating infinite-dimensional mappings across function spaces.
 Neural operators were first introduced in a seminal paper by \citet{392253} that designed the first architecture and a corresponding universal operator approximation theorem for approximating PDE solutions.
-This work was recently rediscovered and extended using modern neural network models under the DeepONet framework \citep{Lu2021DeepONet, lu2021advectionDeepONet, 10.1093/imatrm/tnac001}.
-Almost concurrently, a new operator learning architecture, built on the Fourier transform was introduced in \citet{li2021fourier,JMLR:v24:21-1524,10.5555/3546258.3546548} for learning PDE solutions.
+This work was recently rediscovered and extended using modern neural network models under the DeepONet and FNO frameworks \citep{Lu2021DeepONet, lu2021advectionDeepONet, 10.1093/imatrm/tnac001, li2021fourier,JMLR:v24:21-1524,10.5555/3546258.3546548}.
 Since, there have been a series of expansive papers addressing numerous challenges from non-uniform geometries \citep{liu2023domain, JMLR:v24:23-0064, NEURIPS2023_70518ea4, 10.1162/neco_a_01647} to architectural limitations \citep{seidman2022nomad, YOU2022111536,gupta2021multiwaveletbased, pmlr-v202-hao23c, furuya2023globally} of the original works.
 Furthermore, neural operators have been employed in an eclectic range of applications spanning, but not limit to, weather forecasting \citep{10.1145/3592979.3593412}, material modeling \citep{YOU2022115296}, seismic wave propagation \citep{10.1785/0320210026}, and control of PDEs \citep{bhan2023neural}.
-Lastly, from a theoretical perspective, \citet{lanthaler2023nonlocal} unified the neural operator framework, introducing an abstract formulation of the operator learning problem and a corresponding universal approximation theorem.
-This framework, named the \emph{nonlocal neural operator}, provides universal approximation theorems (see Theorem \ref{thm:nnoUniversalApprox}) for a wide array of architectures, including Fourier neural operator (FNO) and DeepONet.
+Lastly, from a theoretical perspective, \citet{lanthaler2023nonlocal} unified the neural operator framework, introducing an abstract formulation of the operator learning problem and a corresponding universal approximation theorem (see Theorem \ref{thm:nnoUniversalApprox}) that encompasses a wide array of architectures, including Fourier neural operator (FNO) and DeepONet.